-In the end, We helped raise enough funds to shelter 389 eggs.
-The efforts we made on social media have enabled the conservatory to expand and renovate the area.
-Working with the locals and releasing the turtles back to the ocean in person have developed a special bond between myself and nature while also learning marketing methods to increase awareness.
-I will continue to take care of the environment during my time at UW.
-Through SER-UW, I want to help build restoration projects and participate in environmental events, to preserve and encourage ecological health around the campus.
-While also inspiring other fellow classmates to take action in safeguarding the earth.
+In the end, we successfully raised enough funds to shelter 389 eggs.
+The efforts we made on social media enabled the conservatory to expand and renovate their area.
+By working with the locals and releasing the turtles back to the ocean in person, I developed a special bond with nature and learned creative marketing problem-solving to increase environmental awareness.

+Through SER-UW, I want to build restoration projects and participate in environmental events to preserve and encourage ecological health around the campus.
+I also want to inspire other fellow classmates to take action in safeguarding the earth.

-Ultimately, I believe joining UW’s Foster School of Business will not only provide me with the tools to become a successful entrepreneur but also have the opportunity to connect with other environmentalists in hopes of bettering the ecosystem, while also opening my perspective on environmental issues.
+Ultimately, I believe joining UW’s Foster School of Business provides not only the tools to become a successful entrepreneur but also an opportunity to connect with other environmentalists.
 Moreover, UW has a welcoming community with one of the most diverse student bodies.
-I believe my cultural experiences would enrich the community while also learning different perspectives on business ideas that I could incorporate into my business to not only help myself but others.
+I believe my cultural experiences would enrich the community, and I can also offer different perspectives on business ideas.